Right On Time for Your Valentine’s Giving!

 The differences of sugar!

-When I created COCORAU one of my main purpose was to not use any refined sugar.
+When I created our COCORAU line one of my main purpose was to not use any refined sugar.

 So I am working continuously to design products that taste great but are healthier for all of us.

 Commercial farming does take the honey in Autumn and replace that with artificial sweeteners for the bees to survive.
-That has no nutritional value and will make bees weaken there immune system.
+That has no nutritional value and will make bees weaken their immune system.

 This is the reason why commercial honey cost only $2.00.